Moppit/Docker-Workshop/README.md

 6. Now we can add our features of our environment that we want image to support:

     a.
 Start with a root image provided by Docker.
 Since we are only using Python for our app, using the standard Python image works well here.
-Add the following to your  `Dockerfile`:
+Add the following to your  `Dockerfile` to use the Python image and add our current code (`app.py`) to our working directory:
     ```
     FROM python:3.7-alpine
     ADD . /code